-- Audits of key clinical trial processes including monitoring, data management, safety reporting, report production, archiving and computer system validation activities. - Audits of contractors/sub-contractors

-In addition, inspectors will also review:

-- The processes for communicating and addressing audit observations, including the format and distribution of audit reports. - The procedures for dealing with serious and/or persistent GCP noncompliances.
+- Audits of key clinical trial processes including monitoring, data management, safety reporting, report production, archiving and computer system validation activities. - ii.
+Audits of contractors/sub-contractors - iii.
+In addition, inspectors will also review: - The processes for communicating and addressing audit observations, including the format and distribution of audit reports. - The procedures for dealing with serious and/or persistent GCP/GCLP non-compliances.